 A large empirical literature has tried to estimate the magnitude of moral hazard effects.
 Some of that literature has examined the net effect of SSI (and SSDI) on labor force participation rates, such as how much higher participation rates would be were it not for these programs.
 However, this literature has primarily focused on estimating the disincentive effects of SSDI program parameters, benefit generosity, or screening stringency.
 For a complete review of this literature see Bound and Burkhauser (1999).
 While it is tempting to look to the SSDI literature to gain some insights into how the SSI program affects the behavior of low-income adults with disabilities, doing so is problematic.
-First, whereas both programs use the same inability to perform substantial gainful activity criteria with respect to establishing categorical eligibility, the benefit structures of the two programs are quite different.
-Second and perhaps more important, the typical SSDI applicant has much different socio-economic characteristics than the typical SSI applicant.
-SSI applicants and recipients are younger, are more likely to have functional limitations related to mental conditions, have lower household income, have less education, have fewer work skills and less experience in the marketplace, and are more likely to come from an ethnic or racial minority than are SSDI applicants and recipients.
+First, whereas both programs use the same inability to perform substantial gainful activity criteria with respect to establishing categorical eligibility, the benefit structures of the two programs are quite different.54 Second and perhaps more important, as noted earlier, typical SSDI applicants have much different socio-economic characteristics and work histories than typical SSI applicants.